InconsolableCellist/StayPutVR/README.md

 3. Make sure you see "Connected to Driver"
 4. Go to the Devices tab.
 Move each device to identify it and assign a role using the drop-down.
 5. If you wish to integrate with VRChat or another OSC application, go to the OSC tab, verify the settings, and click Enable OSC.
-6. For Twitch integration, go to the Twitch tab, set up your Twitch application credentials, and configure chat commands.
+6. **Experimental** [*I need testers*]: For Twitch integration, go to the Twitch tab, set up your Twitch application credentials, and configure chat commands.
 7. Configure the countdown timer, safe zones, and other settings like PiShock if you wish.
-8. Lock individual devices on the Devices Tab, or set devices to "Will Lock" and then click "Lock All Included Devices" to lock them all at the same time!
+8. For VRChat, simply lock your cuffs or collar.
+For manual locking: lock individual devices on the Devices Tab, or set devices to "Will Lock" and then click "Lock All Included Devices" to lock them all at the same time!
 9. Move your devices and you should get a warning if you're out of bounds, or a shock if you're out of bounds and the device is set to shock!

 In VRChat, you can now use my public test avatar (Foxipso Base), add it to your own avatars using [my prefab](https://foxipso.gumroad.com/l/stayputvr), or make your own custom objects that utilize the OSC integration.